-I. To clear a prerequisite based on course work:

-- You have taken an equivalent course at another college and have the appropriate documentation, i.e., transcripts, grade reports, AP/IB test scores. - You have successfully passed an appropriate Advanced Placement, International Baccalaureate or CLEP exam. - You have an English and/or math assessment test from another local area college.
+- I. To clear a prerequisite based on course work: - You have taken an equivalent course at another college and have the appropriate documentation, i.e., transcripts, grade reports, AP/IB test scores. - You have successfully passed an appropriate Advanced Placement, International Baccalaureate or CLEP exam.